 City Without Baseball is the first of several movies by controversial Hong Kong producer Scud.
-Arguably, the tamest and friendliest of the various explicit productions under his name.
+Arguably, the tamest and friendliest of all explicit productions under his name too.

 I’d be honest.
-I didn’t watch City Without Baseball because I was keen on Asian arthouse productions, or the sport itself.
-I watched it because of the controversy surrounding it.
+I didn’t watch City Without Baseball because I was keen on Asian arthouse productions, or even the sport itself.
+I watched it because of its notoriety.

 The notoriety of the cast, actual male baseball players in Hong Kong, parading themselves stark naked in several extended scenes.

 Now, now, don’t get the wrong idea.
 I wasn’t looking for porn.
 I was genuinely curious about the decision for such an, ahem, artistic direction.
 Was the director aiming to replicate France’s beloved Dieux du Stade calendars?
 Is this the direction to be for sports beyond the field in days to come?
 (As of 2017, it looks to be)

 My conclusions from the viewing, it’s obviously an indulgence for producer Scud, who has gone on to film even more explicit productions.

 To be fair to him, though, everything is at least done with taste.
 The nudity doesn’t feel pornographic, even if it is openly gratuitous.
 The personal lives of the main characters are also lyrically depicted, offering more than a glimpse into the complex relationships between people living in densely populated Hong Kong.
 Particularly for the players of a so-called spectator-less sport.